wx13/jedi/README.txt

 Basic editing
 -------------

-Basic editing is very simlar to gnu-nano.
-(Remember, key-bindings are very easy to change).
+Basic editing uses control sequences similar to gnu-nano.
+Some default keybindings (easy to change):

 	- Arrow keys & page up/down to move around.
+	- Shift-arrow to scroll the page
 	- Ctrl-{v,y} are also page down/up.
 	- Ctrl-w to search
 	- Ctrl-r search & replace